 To continue.
-It's quite common for clients to say, I don’t know why I do this (ritual/habit/behaviour), I’m intelligent, I should be able to control my emotions.
+It's common for clients to say, I don’t know why I do this (ritual/habit/behaviour), I’m intelligent, I should be able to control my emotions.
 Why do I keep on behaving or responding this way?
 In a logical rational sense, they know what they should do; they just don't or can't do it!
 That said, it would be incorrect to claim the cognitive system to be totally neutral or ineffective!
 This is because thoughts can (via the feedback loop explained above), stimulate emotions.
 Having a frightening experience can potentially create an instinctive non-conscious fear response (fight or flight).
 At the same time, subsequent thoughts and self-reporting of that event can cognitively create a consciously framed emotional response.
 Albeit it is likely for there to have been some form of external or internal stimuli involved.
 Because emotions and thoughts are separate aspects of the same fear-provoking experience, this can lure us into believing that we can rationally and logically analyze them?
 Maybe we somehow believe we can change the behaviour in an intellectual or cognitive way?
 And while there may be some truth to that, basically this is wrong thinking!
-Through conditioning, thoughts alone are capable of arousing the emotion and, in time, thoughts can become part of the conditioned fear response.
+Through conditioning, thoughts alone are capable of arousing emotion and, in time, thoughts can become part of the conditioned fear response.
 This is the method Ivan Pavlov developed, using a bell to make his dogs salivate, known as, classical conditioning!
 Thoughts can arise as a consequence of the emotional reasoning attached to language, in that, we can literally talk ourselves into fear!
 There is a famous saying, "whatever you do, do not think of a pink elephant".
 What comes to mind, of course, is a pink elephant!
-The rationale is, you just can't actually, not, think of something; without thinking about it!
+The rationale is, that you just can't actually, not, think of something; without thinking about it!